BarryMolina/ITDEV164-barry-molina-p1/content/paint/this-is-a-new-painting/index.md

 year: 2021
 image: emtripp5-web.jpg
 layout: paint
-description: |-
+---
 this is a new painting

 2021
----